lokesh-poreddy/BlockSecure-Multi-Cloud/README.md

 A revolutionary hackathon MVP demonstrating how blockchain technology can secure and verify logs across AWS, Azure, and GCP with tamper-proof verification using Stacks blockchain and Clarity smart contracts.

+## 🔮 Vision
+BlockSecure aims to revolutionize multi-cloud log security by leveraging blockchain technology.
+Our vision is to:
+- Create an immutable, decentralized log verification system
+- Enable seamless integration across major cloud providers
+- Establish a new standard for log integrity in enterprise environments
+- Empower organizations with real-time tamper detection
+- Build trust through transparency and blockchain verification

 ## 🎥 Demo Video
 Check out our project demo: [Watch on X/Twitter](https://x.com/lokeshreddyPo/status/1961354800873836779)

 ## 🎯 Problem Statement